-When it comes to choosing treatment for mental illness, you have lots of choices.
+When it comes to choosing treatment for anxiety, depression or some other mental illness, you have lots of choices.
 We hope you’ll choose Menninger.

 For nearly 95 years, people with mental illness have traveled from across the country – even the world – to be treated here.

-Whether you’re an inpatient or an outpatient, you’ll discover that we respect your journey and where you are on it.
+Whether you’re seeking inpatient or outpatient treatment, you’ll discover that we respect your journey and where you are on it.
 We’ll celebrate your progress and advocate for you.
 We’ll comfort you during your darkest moments, and we’ll challenge you, too, to help you get the most out of treatment.

 Ready to get started on the road to recovery?
 Call us at 713-275-5400.
 We’re happy to help.